 We offer GCSE, A-Level, University Foundation and academic preparation programmes with curriculums taught by British teachers to small classes.
 We also offer the opportunity for students to study towards the Extended Project Qualification (EPQ) at both GCSE and A-Level.

 All subjects across the GCSE and A Level curriculums are taught in English, with the main aim of supporting students to achieve the qualifications required in order to access top universities in the UK and beyond.
 Former alumni have recently gone on to attend Russel Group universities in the UK, as well as Harvard in the United States.

-Year 9 | Age 13
+Year 9 | Age 13 (Pre-GCSE)

 Nearly all Saint Michaels' pupils go on to university, mostly in the United Kingdom.
-Academic success helps guarantee a good career but we also want children who have been to King’s College Saint Michaels to become good parents, partners and friends.
+Academic success helps guarantee a good career but we also want students who have been to King’s College Saint Michaels to become good parents, partners and friends.

 This immersive programme recognises the high value parents place on English language and culture, whilst its shorter length complements the student’s home country education schedule.
 Students are fully integrated into school life alongside our academic year students and receive a comprehensive teaching and extra-curricular programme.
 For some, the programme supports a natural transition to full time study of the British curriculum, with many students going on to join our longer-term academic programmes.

 During the summer holidays KCSM uses its expertise and facilities to form its incredibly popular summer school.
 This involves intensive English language courses, along with a comprehensive daily sports and social programme.
 Students come from all over the world to improve their English, meet students from other countries and explore different parts of the UK.